Best Coffee Grinders 2026: 15 Compared (9 Sources)

 Default recommendation

-→ OXO Brew Conical Burr Grinder (~$100).
+→ OXO Brew Conical Burr Grinder (~$99).
 Wirecutter's top pick for 2026, it covers the widest range of common use cases (drip, pour-over, French press) at the best value.
-For users who also want espresso, upgrade to the Fellow Opus (~$195) for full method coverage.
-For flat-burr enthusiasts, the Turin DF54 (~$300) is the 2026 value play. [src1, src3, src7]
+For users who also want espresso, the Baratza Encore ESP (~$200) is the easiest Amazon buy and the Fellow Opus 2 (~$200) the best direct-order all-rounder.
+For flat-burr enthusiasts, the MiiCoffee/Turin DF54 (~$229) is the 2026 value play; for premium espresso, the Eureka Mignon Specialita is now down to ~$549. [src1, src3, src7]

 Key Market Trends (2026)